elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 # Step 2) Crafting your vision

-Now that you know our target audience, you need to think about the project you want to make.
+Now that you know your target audience, you need to think about the project you want to make.

 ## What to consider

 - How much effort will solving this problem take?
 How long will it take?
 - What is the meaningful impact of the vision?
-- How do we demonstrate the magnitude of the work required is proportional to the magnitude of the impact? (e.g. Will this even pay off?
+- How do you demonstrate the magnitude of the work required is proportional to the magnitude of the impact? (e.g. Will this even pay off?
 Is it worth the time and effort?)
-- How can we be sure if we address these problems, we won't run into even more problems later down the line?
+- How can you be sure if you address these problems, you won't run into even more problems later down the line?
-- What is the risk associated with the input and output of the vision?
+- What is the risk associated with the input and output of the idea?
 For example, will it actually take the time we are allocating to the task or will it take longer?
-- At what point do we actually make a difference?
-What is the first milestone where we start seeing that our hard work is actually paying off?
+- At what point do you actually make a difference?
+What is the first milestone where you start seeing that your hard work is actually paying off?

 At the moment, you only have basic HTML knowledge, some JavaScript experience, and limited CSS foundations.
 Given these resources and the limited time frame, how will you develop your vision?